 - (1) Fee income.
 The regulated home undergraduate fee income is £9,250 (College share £4,625) and has remained at that level for a number of years.
 The College's principal costs are salary related and therefore subject to salary inflation.
 Other operating costs are also currently subject to significant inflationary rises (including for example utility costs).
-In summary, the College has the challenge of an increasing cost base to maintain whilst the regulated home undergraduate fee level remains fixed. - (2) Postgraduate fee income.
+Although post year-end the Government announced an increase in the regulated home undergraduate fee to £9,535 for the academic year 25/26, this level of increase does not address the real terms drop in value of the fee since 2017.
+In summary, the College has the challenge of an increasing cost base to maintain whilst the regulated home undergraduate fee level does not increase at the same rate. - (2) Postgraduate fee income.
 Postgraduates are largely overseas students and have a choice of not only University but country. - (3) The conference business provides a key source of income and was severely disrupted by the pandemic.
-Significant progress has been made over the past two years in rebuilding conferencing income, but uncertainty remains over how quickly, and to what extent, we can rebuild our conferencing income stream to pre-pandemic levels in a highly competitive market. - (4) The College's main building is in need of major and disruptive maintenance work, with the work scheduled to be completed over a number of years.
+Significant progress has been made over the past three years in rebuilding conferencing income, but uncertainty remains over how quickly, and to what extent, we can rebuild our conferencing income stream to pre-pandemic levels in a highly competitive market. - (4) The College's main building is in need of major and disruptive maintenance work, with the work scheduled to be completed over a number of years.
 Although necessary this is an expensive project to fund and there is the risk that in the course of doing this work more issues are identified, and the costs could further increase.
 Inflation is also expected to significantly impact on the overall cost of the multi-year project. - (5) Although the College has a long-term capital expenditure plan focussed on building renewal and improvement, the nature of the buildings is such that there is the potential for unexpected issues to arise that may require significant expenditure.